jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 }
 ```

-Call this in the Start function.
+Use this in the Start function.
 ```javascript
 	await investigateFileLocation()
 ```